lowRISC/opentitan/hw/ip/usbdev/doc/_index.md

 ## USB Interface Pins

 Full-Speed USB uses a bidirectional serial interface as shown in Figure 7-24 of the [USB 2.0 Full-Speed specification](https://www.usb.org/document-library/usb-20-specification).
-For reasons of flexibility, this IP block features both differential and single-ended transmit and receive paths.
+For reasons of flexibility, this IP block features multiple transmit and receive paths for interfacing with various transceivers.

 For better receive sensitivity, lower transmit jitter and to be standard compliant, a dedicated, differential USB transceiver such as the [USB1T11A](https://www.mouser.com/datasheet/2/149/fairchild%20semiconductor_usb1t11a-320893.pdf) or the [USB1T20](https://www.onsemi.com/pub/Collateral/USB1T20-D.pdf) must be used (see Section 7.1.4.1 of the [USB 2.0 specification](https://www.usb.org/document-library/usb-20-specification)).
-Depending on the selected USB transceiver, either the differential or the single-ended transmit and receive paths or a combination of the two can be used to interface the IP block with the transceiver.
+Depending on the selected USB transceiver, either the dp/dn or d/se0 transmit paths or can be used to interface the IP block with the transceiver.
+If the selected USB transceiver contains a differential receiver, its output may also be enabled and passed to the D input of the IP block.

-When prototyping on FPGAs (here the interface can be implemented with pseudo-differential 3.3V GPIO pins and an oversampling receiver for recovery of the bitstream and clock alignment), the single-ended signal pairs can be used.
+When prototyping on FPGAs the interface can be implemented with pseudo-differential 3.3V GPIO pins for D+ and D-.
+The receiver will oversample to recover the bitstream and clock alignment even if there is considerable timing skew between the signal paths.
+The full speed transmit always uses LVCMOS output drivers (see USB 2.0 spec Figure 7-1 and Figure 7-3) but there are two possible encodings: Either the D+ and D- values are directly driven from tx_dp and tx_dn, or there is a data value from tx_d and an indicator to force SE0 from tx_se0.
 External to the IP, these should be combined to drive the actual pins when transmit is enabled and receive otherwise.
 Using standard 3.3V IO pads allows use on most FPGAs although the drive strength and series termination resistors may need to be adjusted to meet the USB signal eye.
 On a Xilinx Artix-7 (and less well tested Spartan-7) part, setting the driver to the 8mA, FAST setting seems to work well with a 22R series termination (and with a 0R series termination).